aleert/where-to-go/README.rst

 on locale you use.
 It should be pretty straightforward from there.
 Note when editing Place you can change images order by dragging them.

+This project loads places dynamically, so even there's a LOT of places in you database, only small part of them will be loaded (as for now it's part of the map you view extended by x1.5 factor for each side).
+Note however that fronted will still be laggy if there's too much places onscreen (TODO optimize frontend).

 Running with docker
 ===================